Dheeraj2105/Neuralis/README.md

 # 🧠 Neuralis
 **AI-powered Parkinson's Disease screening from spiral drawings and voice recordings.**

-Neuralis is a full-stack web application that screens for Parkinson's Disease using two independent biomarker channels — hand-drawn spiral analysis (CNN) and voice analysis (custom STRN architecture) — fused into a single weighted risk score.
+Neuralis is a web application that screens for Parkinson's Disease using two independent biomarker channels — hand-drawn spiral analysis (CNN) and voice analysis (custom STRN architecture) — fused into a single weighted risk score.